fread-ink/ebook-paginator/README.md

 ## async redraw()

 Re-render the currently shown page.
-Useful if the font or page size changes.
+You should call this whenever the font size or page size changes.

 ## async injectCSS(css, opts)